 The valuation of the Economic Rights, warrants liability, and SE Agreement will continue to be re-measured at the end of each reporting period.
 The change in valuation of the Economic Rights is dependent on a number factors, including our stock price, and other management assumptions, including, the probability of success of the underlying litigation, amount of award or settlement, discount rate, royalty rate, and timing of cash flows, and may fluctuate significantly, which may have a significant impact on our statement of operations.
-The valuation of the warrant is dependent upon many factors, including our stock price, interest, and remaining term of the instrument and may fluctuate significantly, which may have a significant of upon the instrument and may fluctuate significantly, which may have a significant impact on our statement of operations.
+The valuation of the warrant is dependent upon many factors, including our stock price, interest, and remaining term of the instrument and may fluctuate significantly, which may have a significant impact on our statement of operations.
 The valuation of the SE Agreement is dependent on a number of factors, including our stock price and the probability of the occurrence of certain events that would give rise to a payment.
 We do not expect the valuation of fair value of the SE Agreement to fluctuate significantly.